sabhya-gupta/sabhya-gupta.github.io/_includes/about.md

 ## About me {#about}

 Welcome to my website!
-I am a 4th year Phd student in Economics at Boston University.
-My research focuses on the effect of politics and policy on urban development.
+I am a 4th year PhD student in Economics at Boston University.
+My research examines the relationship between urban development, housing policy, and political economy.
 <br>
 <br>
 <br>